HelmholtzAI-Consultants-Munich/PySDDR/README.md

 PySDDR allows beginners to easily use and take advantage of this general framework but also enables the more advanced user to exploit features and tweak parameters in a flexible and interactive way.
 The framework is written in PyTorch and accepts any number of neural networks, from the simplest classifier to the more complicated architectures, such as LSTMs.

-The python package was built based on the concepts presented in _paper_ and follows the R implementation found here _link_.
+The python package was built based on the concepts presented in [deepregression: a Flexible Neural Network Framework for Semi-Structured Deep Distributional Regression](https://arxiv.org/abs/2104.02705) and follows the R implementation found [here](https://github.com/davidruegamer/deepregression).